Lelaabk/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+The process initiates when the user presses the "g" key on the keyboard.
+This action triggers a series of events that are crucial for the browser to understand and respond to the user's intent.
+The browser, upon receiving the keypress event, engages auto-complete functions, suggesting relevant URLs based on the user's browsing history, bookmarks, cookies, and popular internet searches.
+These suggestions continually refine as the user types, with the possibility of the browser anticipating and suggesting "google.com" before the full input.

 The "enter" key bottoms out
 ---------------------------